An Additivity theorem for cobordism categories: The B okstedt--Madsen delooping

 \section{The B\"okstedt--Madsen delooping}

 B\"okstedt--Madsen \cite{BM} showed that a $j$-fold, \emph{nonconnective} delooping of $B\cob_d$ can be obtained as the classifying space of the $(j+1)$-tuple cobordism category $\cob_d^{j+1}$.
 By definition, a $j$-tuple category is defined iteratively as a (not necessarily unital) category object in the category of $(j-1)$-tuple categories.
-Since the nerve of a category object is a semi-simplicial object, a $j$-tuple category comes with a $j$-fold multinerve, which is a $j$-fold semi-simplicial space.
+A $j$-tuple category $\calc$ comes with a $j$-fold multinerve $N^j_\bullet(\calc)$, which is a $j$-fold semi-simplicial space.
+The geometric realization of this $j$-fold semi-simplicial space is the \emph{classifying space} $B^j(\calc):=\vert N^j_\bullet(\calc)\vert$ of $\calc$.

+For the convenience of the reader, we recollect the necessary definitions at this place.
+Let $\bfR$ be a category in which pull-backs exist.